kellyrangel/kellyrangel.github.io/longwoodlaserengraving.md

 <img src="images/income statements.png?raw=true"/>

-We used arithmetic operators (subtraction, addition, multiplication), the SUM() function, and references to other cells to construct formulas and recreate the Balance Sheet.
+To construct formulas and recreate the Balance Sheet, we used arithmetic operators (subtraction, addition, multiplication), the SUM() function, and references to other cells.
 To duplicate the formatting, we changed the font (bold, italic), increased indents, changed the fill color, added borders, and changed the number format (currency, percent, decimals).

 **Our Balance Sheet with formulas shown:**